 By following a healthy lifestyle, you can overcome the power of your genes and maintain a healthy weight while feeling great.
 Remember, your daily habits have a huge impact on your weight and health, so it doesn’t just come down to your genes after all.

-In fact, following a consistent and effective exercise routine will actually weaken the effects of the FTO gene, and eating poorly every day will have more of an effect on your weight than the gene itself.
-Therefore, eating unhealthy foods and leading a sedentary lifestyle while having this gene will greatly increase your odds of becoming obese and having to deal with all of the health problems that come with that condition.
+In fact, following a consistent and effective exercise routine will actually weaken the effects of the FTO gene.
+On the other hand, eating poorly every day will have more of an effect on your weight than the gene itself.
+The inherited fat may become more visible.
+Therefore, eating unhealthy foods and leading a sedentary lifestyle while having this gene will greatly increase your odds of becoming obese.
+It will also raise your risk of having to deal with all of the health problems that come with that condition.

 Again, Don’t Become Discouraged!

 Whether you have the FTO gene or not, don’t become disheartened if you are finding it hard to lose weight.
+Inherited fat is in your genetic code but isn’t your destiny.
 While it may be hard to shed those extra pounds if you have the FTO gene, it doesn’t mean that it is impossible.
 Remember, you can have the gene and still be thin, provided that you eat right and exercise.
 So don’t give up on your goal for a slim and healthy body just yet.

 Make a Plan and Stick with It

 Ultimately, the power is in your hands, and on your plate.
 You can choose how you eat every day and how active you are.
 Everyone is capable of following a healthy diet and lifestyle if they put their minds to it, even though you might constantly feel tempted by all of the fast food restaurants in town and all of the fatty but convenient foods at the grocery store.
 While having the FTO obesity gene could make your journey a bit harder, it certainly won’t make it impossible for you.